Lo-Key Fu

-Lo-Key Fu is an Australian breakbeat producer, performer and remixer based in Perth, who performs his own music as a live electronic act.
+Lo-Key Fu is an Australian breakbeat producer, performer and remixer based in Perth, who performs his own original music as a live electronic act.
 His music has appeared on solo releases, soundtracks and compilation albums.

 2000–2003: Lincoln Street Switch & Rollerskates

-In 2000, Lo-Key Fu formed Lincoln Street Switchwith drum and bass producer Scope (John Bamford), named after Lincoln Street in North Perth, Western Australia.
-The duo released a self-titled EP in 2000.
+In 2000, Lo-Key Fu formed Lincoln Street Switch with drum and bass producer Scope (John Bamford), named after Lincoln Street in North Perth, Western Australia.
+The duo released their debut self-titled EP in 2000.

-In 2000, Lo-Key Fu joined local original band Rollerskates as a live samplist, second keyboardist, hip-hop MC and vocalist and he remained a contributory member of this outfit until December 2003.
+Later that same year, Lo-Key Fu joined local original band Rollerskates as a live samplist, second keyboardist, hip-hop MC and vocalist.
+He remained key songwriter, graphic designer, and contributory member of this outfit until December 2003.

+Due to his extensive live performance schedule with both Rollerskates, and as a solo performer of live electronic music, Lo-Key Fu was received multiple nominations at the 2002 Western Australian Music Industry Awards, known locally as the WAMIs.
+As a result of this exposure, he was then selected to appear on the cover of the inaugural edition of Inside Magazine, a locally produced glossy publication, covering news and views of the Perth electronic music scene.

 In 2003, Lo-Key Fu entered an original composition titled "A New Breed" into the National MusicOz song competition.
 This entry was selected as a finalist and placed as the National Runner-up for the Dance Music category.

 2004–2007: Itchy Techno Finger & "Gung-Ho"

 The debut solo album titled Itchy Techno Finger was released through QStik Records and launched to a capacity crowd at Ambar Nightclub (Perth, Western Australia) in July 2004.
 This album subsequently received national air play on Triple J, FBi, 4ZZZ, RTRFM, Twin Cities FM, Base FM and Pulse FM.
 After supporting Lee Coombs and Meat Katie with a live performance at Breakfest 2004, Lo-Key Fu was nominated for Best Live Electronic Act and won the title for Best Electronic Producer at the annual WAMi Awards in 2005.

 In June 2006, Lo-Key Fu won The Contender, an international song competition held by Title Fight Recordings and Bijou Breaks for his original track "Gung-Ho" that included recorded vocals from singer Paula Graham.
 The 12" vinyl format was released internationally on 17 September 2007 featuring both the winning track, and a collaborative remix from Title Fight label owner Klaus Hill and label manager Dopamine.
 Both versions of the song were then released in digital format on 24 September 2007 exclusively through Beatport.